 Here's what happens when a user clicks an ad banner in your app:

-- The application sends an HTTP GET request that contains an ad request to the Advertising Service mediation layer.
+- The app sends an HTTP GET request that contains an ad request to the Advertising Service mediation layer.
 The ad request contains the unique zone ID for the ad placement (the zoneId parameter).

 - The mediation layer receives the ad request, examines the past performance of the ad networks and the preferences that you specify in the web portal, and sends an HTTP GET request that contains the ad request to the appropriate ad network server.

-- The ad network server receives the HTTP request, examines the past performance of ads in the application, identifies the target audience based on the information that's in the ad request, and returns the appropriate HTML ad to the mediation layer.
+- The ad network server receives the HTTP request, examines the past performance of ads in the app, identifies the target audience based on the information that's in the ad request, and returns the appropriate HTML ad to the mediation layer.

 - The user views and clicks the ad.

-- Avoid crowding ads with the rest of the content in your application.
+- Avoid crowding ads with the rest of the content in your app.
 Ads should be clearly visible so that they are easier to interact with.
 Consider creating a separate ad screen or dialog box for the ad.

 - Display an ad at a suitable moment.
 For example, don't display an ad when a game is playing.
 Display the ad before or after a game.
 For other types of apps, display an ad when the user moves from one screen to the next, or when the user completes a task in the app.